jbms/sphinx-immaterial/docs/admonitions.rst

    #.
 Uses the icon :si-icon:`material/file-document-outline`

-.. details:: Alternate icon sets
+.. example:: Alternate icon sets
-   :class: example
+   :collapsible:

    Here's some recipes for use in conf.py